 WCFG spent over half of its 2012 budget on grants to other organizations, most of which spent spent millions advocating for Wisconsin Gov. Scott Walker and other Republicans during the 2012 Wisconsin recall elections.

 Citizens for a Strong America

-In 2011, WCFG almost entirely funded Citizens for a Strong America (CSA), giving the organization $4,620,000.
-CSA, in turn, spent millions on the 2011 and 2012 Wisconsin recall elections, and to make transfers to other groups active during the recalls.
+In 2011 and 2011, WCFG provided almost the entire budget for Citizens for a Strong America (CSA), giving CSA over $6.2 million over two years.
+CSA, in turn, spent millions on the 2011 and 2012 Wisconsin recall elections, and made transfers to other groups active during the recalls.

 In January 2014, the Milwaukee Journal Sentinel confirmed that the donation from CSA was the sole source of funding for United Sportsmen in 2011.
 This means that Club for Growth Wisconsin was effectively the sole funder for the controversial group, with CSA acting as a middleman.

 In 2012, CSA's largest contribution was $500,000 given to the Healthcare Compact Alliance, a project of Competitive Governance Action--whose board of directors includes WCFG director Eric O'Keefe.
 Mother Jones reported in 2011 that the Healthcare Compact Alliance had donated a significant amount to Tea Party Patriots.